California's Guide to Conditional Use Permit

 Step 2: Application Preparation and Submittal

 CUP applications require comprehensive documentation.
-Incomplete applications result in delays or rejections.
+Incomplete applications result in delays or potentially rejection and resubmittal of the application.

 Required Materials Typically Include: